 Is Asheville a Destination for Solo Travelers?

-Commercials with couples clinking glasses on the balcony at Biltmore Estate or walking through streets with colored leaves filled the television.
+Commercials with couples clinking glasses on the balcony at The Biltmore Estate or walking through streets covered with colorful leaves fill the television.

 You can imagine my surprise when I read that Asheville was listed as one of the top destinations for solo travelers multiple years in a row.

 Curious, I decided to head out and explore Asheville as a solo traveler to see if it really measured up.

 Since it’s only a three and a half-hour drive, I had some flexibility and was able to put together the trip quickly.